In our last post, we offered advice on how converting your garage into a home office could produce annual tax deductions.

 Protection from weather.
 Exposing your car to those blistering summers can prematurely age it and affect its resale value.
 Plus, that scalding steering wheel or leather seat can be pretty uncomfortable.
 Conversely, having to dig your car out of a snowbank or scrape the windows adds precious time to your commute.
 And parking in your driveway can affect plowing after a snowstorm.

 Safety.
-Parking outside exposes your car to break-ins and thefts.
+Parking outside exposes your car to break-ins and thefts if you convert your garage.

 Storage space.
 Losing your garage impacts more than your car.
 Where will you now put your lawn mower, snow blower, tools and landscaping implements?
 If you plan to erect a shed in the back yard for this purpose, add that cost to your conversion expenditure.